mini-dnd/dnd-ai-project/README.md

-# Dungeon Master AI Project 🎲✨
+# Dungeon Master AI 🎲✨

 An interactive Dungeon Master adventure application powered by Artificial Intelligence.
 This project enables users to engage in dynamic storytelling with an AI Game Master and supports real-time multiplayer interactions.